 - a.
 Suggested Requirements - i.
-Attendall monthly Area Service Committee meetings at current location - ii.
+Attend all monthly Area Service Committee meetings at current location - ii.
 Attend GSR Orientation and receive the GSR Orientation packet (including GSR Helpful Hints if needed by the group). - iii.
-One (1) year clean - iv.
+One (1) yearclean - iv.
 Willingness and desire to serve the group.

 - i.
 IEFA groups shall put donations in envelopes with the name of group and amount of the donation when making a donation at the ASC meeting, so groups will be accountable for correct amount of money. - ii.
 Purchase literature for the group. - iii.
-Pick up information from GSR folders. - iv.
+Pick up information from in GSR folders. - iv.
 Participate in discussions and vote on all motions. - v.
 Check and verify the directory for accuracy. - vi.
 Be able to carry information from the Area to the group (see GSR Handbook). - vii.
 Be able to carry information from the group to the Area. - viii.
 Be willing to serve on an IEFA sub-committee. - ix.
-Be willing to attend the SCRAW. - x.
+Be willing to attend the Southern California Regional Assembly Workshop (SCRAW). - x.
 Be willing to train the Alternate GSR the GSR duties.